 Medical bills on credit reports are a huge problem for millions of Americans.
-Federal Reserve researchers found that over half of collection agency accounts and nearly one-fifth of lawsuits that show up as black marks on credit reports are for medical debts!
+Federal Reserve researchers found that over half of collection agency accounts and nearly one-fifth of lawsuits that show up as negative items on credit reports are for medical debts!

 Are you one of those individuals with medical collections on your credit?
 Perhaps you were not able to pay a medical bill because you were uninsured, underinsured or because you had fallen on tough times.
 Or, maybe your debt was sent to collection while you were trying to get answers to things that confused you about a medical provider’s bill before you paid it.
 Or maybe you never even knew you owed the medical provider until a collection agency contacted you!

 Whatever the reason, the collection account is probably showing up in your credit reports, where the federal Fair Credit Reporting Act says it can remain for 7 years, even if you’ve since paid or settled the debt.
 Your credit scores may have taken a dive because of that negative information and you may have found it more difficult, if not impossible, to finance the purchase of a home, new vehicle, or some other big-ticket item.

 Some facts about medical debts on credit reports: